 But where it is MOST important is in the photo printing process.
 Since we use a laser-exposed true archival photo media (Such as Fuji or Kodak), we want as much color info as possible.
 Using ICC in this case is the wrong approach, as we are not printing INK onto that paper.
 We use light, then chemically develop the print (RA-4) for a true, archival photo print.

-So What Should We Send You?
+So What Should You Send to Your Local Digital Printer?

 Our preferred file type is an uncompressed .TIFF, at minimum 150-300 DPI at full print size, with Adobe RGB (1998) as the color profile.
 Yes, .JPG works, and yes, sRGB works, but you can get more out of your file if you use Adobe RGB (1998).